-Figure 3-4 shows the results of modelling the trajectory towards Net Zero with these interventions.
+Figure 4-4 shows the results of modelling the trajectory towards Net Zero with these interventions.
 The pathway demonstrates that there are considerable technical challenges in achieving Net Zero leading to a cumulative emissions overshoot of +150% when risk is accounted for.
 This uncertainty around particular solutions such as how to implement bio-based plastics is also problematic as is can lead to fragmented action, or even inaction in the short term.
 It is clear that a focus on circularity is needed and is likely to achieve significant improvement over the next decade particularly if novel chemical recycling technologies allow for recycled content across the industry to be pushed above 80%.
 However, the analysis shows that other interventions are as, if not more important over the long term.

-Figure 3-4: Modelling Potential Net Zero Trajectory for Beverage PET
+Figure 4-4: Modelling Potential Net Zero Trajectory for Beverage PET

-3.3 Glass Bottles
+4.3 Glass Bottles

 There is currently no published decarbonisation pathway for European container glass.
-This study therefore draws upon information presented in the British Glass Net Zero Strategy.
-The strategy lacks in specific details therefore the carbon emissions of European glass container production were calculated on a bottom-up basis detailed in Appendix A 1.0.
+This study therefore draws, in part, upon information presented in the British Glass Net Zero Strategy.16 The strategy lacks in specific details therefore the carbon emissions of European glass container production were calculated on a bottom-up basis detailed in Appendix A 1.0.

 The key interventions highlighted in the strategy revolve primarily around the switch to different fuels.
+A switch to electricity from natural gas is generally viewed as the main way to reduce these emissions, both from the perspective of the potential for cleaner energy generation and the increased efficiency of electrical heat generation in the furnace (gas is ~45% efficient at heat generation vs up to 85% for electricity).16 Figure 4-5 shows that decarbonisation from electrifying glass furnaces has the potential to be the single biggest contributor to Net Zero.
+However, the assigned risk is medium since switching to electricity will not be straight forward for the glass industry - building enough on-site capacity is likely to be challenging and therefore there will be reliance on national green energy capacity and investment which is largely out of the industry's control.

-A switch to electricity from natural gas is generally viewed as the main way to reduce these emissions.
-Figure 3-5 shows a significant contribution to decarbonisation from electrifying glass furnaces as well as in the electrification of energy supplies used in the production of inputs to the glass production process - in total around 50% of the decarbonisation effort comes from these two elements.
-The risk associated with the use of electricity for decarbonising the material inputs is considered to be higher than that associated with the use of electricity for the furnace; as yet there is no clear path for decarbonising the soda ash industry and of its constituent inputs such as ammonia.
-By contrast, some fully electric furnaces are already in operation for glass, and this is therefore given a medium risk rating, taking into account the financial viability issues with such a move.
+The risk associated with the use of electricity for decarbonising the material inputs is considered to be higher still; as there is no clear path for decarbonising the soda ash industry and of its constituent inputs such as ammonia.

 Alongside a switch to electricity alternative fuels are also included such as hydrogen and biomethane.
 These are anticipated to be used as part of 'hybrid' furnaces; the modelled strategy assumes that, overall, 80% of the energy used in the furnaces comes from electricity with the remaining 20% from burning these alternative fuels.
-Biomethane is considered low risk as it is already in use in some industries although on site storage space is a hurdle to overcome.
+Biomethane is considered low risk as it is already in use

+15 British Glass (2021), Glass sector Net Zero strategy 2050 16 https://mo-sci.com/electric-furnaces-future-glassmanufacturing/#:~:text=In%20contrast%2C%20the%20electrical%2 Oapproach,in%20a%20large%20electric%20furnace. in some industries although on site storage space is a hurdle to overcome.
 Hydrogen is high-risk as it is not yet commercially available, and it is expected there will be substantial competition for this fuel in the future.